mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 ---
 layout: layout.pug
 navigationTitle: Configure an AWS Provider with a User Role
-title: AWS Role Credentials
-excerpt: Configure an AWS Infrastructure Provider with a User Role
+title: Configure an AWS Provider with a User Role
+excerpt: Configure your provider to add resources to your AWS account
 ---

-### Configure an AWS Infrastructure Provider with a User Role
+## Before your begin

 <p class="message--important"><strong>IMPORTANT: </strong>We highly recommend using the Role-based method as this is more secure.</p>

 <p class="message--note"><strong>NOTE: </strong>The Role authentication method can only be used if your management cluster is running in AWS.</p>

 For more flexible credential configuration, we offer a [role-based authentication][iam_roles] method with an optional External ID for third party access.

+## Create role manually

 The role should grant permissions to create the following resources in the AWS account: